Rlin415/rlin415.github.io/_posts/2016-01-30-hapi-server.md

 };
 ```

 This syntax might seem confusing at first, especially if you're coming from an Express background.
-Hapi calls what we defined here, a plugin.
-An easy way to understand this is, think of plugins in Hapi as middlewares in Express.
+Hapi.js calls what we defined here, a plugin.
+An easy way to understand this is, think of plugins in Hapi.js as middlewares in Express.
 It's a way of splitting up the server logic and organizing application code.
 You can attach and manipulate properties on the request object just like with middlewares.
 Something to keep in mind here is that the 'next' function does not work like the 'next' function in Express middlewares.
 The 'next' in plugins
-returns control back to Hapi to complete the registration process when composing the server.
+returns control back to Hapi.js to complete the registration process when composing the server.

 Ok, so how do we register this plugin when composing our server?
 Let's look back at our manifest.json file.